EinGlasVollKakao/OCRmyPDF-PaddleOCR/README.md

 ## Additional parameters

 - **`--paddleocr-no-rotation`**
-  Disables rotating text to better match the input image
+  Disables rotating text based on PaddleOCRs bounding boxes

 - **`--paddleocr-model-dir`**
   You can use this option to specify custom or pre-downloaded models directly.